Gevi: Production

 Gevi is directed by Tamil Dhayalan.
-It was produced by Produced by Perumal Govindsamy and Jagan Jaya Surya under Artuptriangles Film Kampany.
+It was produced by Perumal Govindsamy and Jagan Jaya Surya under Artuptriangles Film Kampany.
 The film's cinematography is handled by Jagan Jaya Surya, editing by Hari Kumaran and the music is composed by Bala Subramanian.

 Release

 Gevi released in theatres on 18 July 2025.

 Reception

 A critic of Dinamalar rated the film with 3/5 stars.
 Sreejith Mullappilly of Cinema Express gave 2.5/5 stars and wrote "While the film offers its messages with the subtlety of a sledgehammer, its bluntness keeps it from becoming problematic at any point.
 Somewhere in Gevi, there is a subtle suggestion that the community is partly to blame for their own status quo, but Tamil Dhayalan’s sensitive direction keeps it in safe territory."